-Congo health minister resigns over Ebola snub
+Congo minister's resignation over Ebola snub could unblock new vaccine

 President Felix Tshisekedi on Saturday appointed a team led by Jean-Jacques Muyembe, the head of Congo’s biomedical research institute, to coordinate the government’s response in Ilunga’s place.

-In his resignation letter, the minister criticised a decision to deploy the second vaccine, manufactured by Johnson & Johnson and backed by the WHO.
+In his resignation letter, the minister criticised pressure by unnamed “actors” to deploy the second vaccine, manufactured by Johnson & Johnson and backed by the WHO.

 It has yet to be used on the ground due to Ilunga’s objections.
 It is designed to complement a Merck treatment that has been given to 170,000 people and proved effective.